Loading...

 Summarized thinking

 With extended thinking enabled, the Messages API for Claude 4 models returns a summary of Claude's full thinking process.
 Summarized thinking provides the full intelligence benefits of extended thinking, while preventing misuse.
+This is the default behavior when the display field on the thinking configuration is unset or set to "summarized".

 Here are some important considerations for summarized thinking: